24 Things to do in Valencia, Spain (+ map): Best places to visit

 Read even more tips on travelling to Spain.

-What are the top places to visit in Valencia?
+What are the best places to visit in Valencia?

 Stroll through the labyrinthine streets of the old town, which is interspersed with squares with fountains, beautiful churches and street art.
 Don’t miss a visit to the futuristic City of Art and Science complex, for which Valencia is world-famous.
 And when you want to take a break from the hustle and bustle of the city, head to one of the local beaches, which are surrounded by restaurants and a landscaped promenade.